WMAR-TV: ABC affiliation

 In 1996, a year after the affiliation change, station management opted not to renew channel 2's carriage of The Oprah Winfrey Show, deciding instead to take a chance on the new Rosie O'Donnell Show.
 The move proved costly in the long term, as market leader WBAL-TV picked up Oprah until its 2011 end, and Rosie (which moved to WJZ-TV in late 2000) lasted only seven years, ending in 2002.
 The switch resulted in a change of fortune between the two stations, with WBAL's 5–6:30 p.m. news block sustaining strong ratings, while WMAR suffered a steady decline in the same timeslot.

 On May 13, 2014, after a station security guard denied him entry into WMAR-TV's studio/offices, 28-year-old Vladimir Baptiste crashed into the building in a pickup truck, which had been stolen around noon from a Maryland State Highway Administration subcontractor.
 All of the station's approximately 120 employees were evacuated and the building was placed on lockdown as Baltimore County Police officers searched for the suspect.
 Channel 2 ran an automated feed of ABC programming for four hours, before going dark for about 1 hour and 20 minutes; a satellite relay with Phoenix sister station KNXV-TV was then established late that afternoon until WMAR master control operators were able to resume broadcasting from the studio.
 Police captured the man just after 4:30 p.m. that afternoon, as he was watching news coverage of the incident in one of the facility's offices.
 Officers found weapons in the truck, but there were no reports of gunshots being fired.
 No staffers inside the building were injured.
 Baptiste was taken to a hospital for a mental evaluation, and was later charged with three counts of attempted second degree murder.

 On April 16, 2018, WMAR changed its branding to "WMAR 2" to trade on the station's heritage as Maryland's first television station, and emphasize its "long-standing focus on Maryland and its people."
 It also adopted a modernized version of the stylized "2" logo it used in one form or another from 1975 to 1998.

+As part of a Scripps trial in a dozen smaller markets, WMAR removed anchors from its evening and 11 p.m. newscasts on August 13, 2026.
+The newscasts instead contain a package of pre-recorded local and national stories, using graphics as transitions, as well as a taped weather segment.
+A live meteorologist remains in the studio in case of a need to interrupt programming due to severe weather.
+The following week, WMAR removed anchors from its 4:30–7 a.m. morning newscast.